Earthquake (1974 film): Critical response

 At its release, critics generally acknowledged the special effects in Earthquake while discounting other aspects.
 Without either panning or praising the film, Nora Sayre of the New York Times wrote that it was an improvement on Airport 1975 and observed, "The impulse to shout advice to the screen—get out! go away! don't enter that building—is quite powerful, so this does rank as a participatory movie."
 Judith Crist wrote in New York Magazine that "the nonsense is bearable for the spectacle.
 And ... here we have a feast of feats of destruction."
 Pauline Kael wrote "The picture is swill, but it isn't a cheat; it's an entertaining marathon of Grade-A destruction effects".
 Roger Ebert criticized the "witless Earthquake" for "regarding [the effects] with awe".
 Gene Siskel gave the film two-and-a-half stars out of four and wrote the special effects were "terrific" but identified a basic problem with the story: "With a Poseidon Adventure or an Airport the ending is clear – people are saved ultimately thru their own or somebody else's enterprise.
 But with an earthquake, the final solution is out of one's hands, anyone's hands – even Allstate's.
 If the tremors don't stop, then everybody'll die; if they do, then only a few people will die.
 End of story."
-Charles Champlin of the Los Angeles Times wrote that the Sensurround vibrations "succeed very nicely in making themselves felt as well as heard and they set up an anxiety which makes watching 'Earthquake' a very ambivalent experience for anyone who, so to speak, has been there before."
-Gary Arnold of The Washington Post wrote "Thanks to Sensurround, 'Earthquake' figures to be the gimmick hit of 1974.
+Charles Champlin of the Los Angeles Times wrote that the Sensurround vibrations "succeed very nicely in making themselves felt as well as heard and they set up an anxiety which makes watching Earthquake a very ambivalent experience for anyone who, so to speak, has been there before."
+Gary Arnold of The Washington Post wrote "Thanks to Sensurround, Earthquake figures to be the gimmick hit of 1974.
 Without the gimmick, it would be difficult to distinguish this perfunctory, mediocre piece of storytelling from Universal's other disaster vehicle, Airport 1975."

-On review aggregator Rotten Tomatoes the film holds an approval rating of 44% from 32 reviews with an average score of 4.90 out of 10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 41% from 34 reviews.
 The website's critical consensus reads: "The destruction of Los Angeles is always a welcome sight, but Earthquake offers little besides big actors slumming through crumbling sets."
 Metacritic, who uses a weighted average, has assigned the film a score of 56/100 based on 6 critic reviews, indicating "mixed or average reviews".
 Leonard Maltin gave the film a "BOMB" rating, stating "[the] title tells the story in hackneyed disaster epic ...
 Marjoe as a sex deviate and Gardner as Lorne Greene's daughter tie for film's top casting honors."
 Gardner was only 8 years younger than Lorne Greene.